ProGamerGov/captum/captum/optim/README.md

 * The ``ToRGB`` transform's inverse parameter does not currently support ``torch.float16`` or ``torch.bfloat16``.

 These limitations can be partially overcome by utilizing PyTorch's [Automatic Mixed Precision package](https://pytorch.org/docs/stable/amp.html) (AMP)'s ``torch.autocast`` context manager.

+**How can I avoid out of memory errors when rendering?**

+If you are getting out of memory (OOM) errors when trying to render visualizations, you may have to reduce the batch size and or size of the image parameterization being used.
+If you are using a custom module, then you should make sure that there are no memory leaks present in it.

 References